manfredscheucher/projectiveESsuppl/readme.md

 ```
 python projective_ES.py 18 7 0 --solver cadical
 ```
-The computations take about 34 CPU days. (with cubes, TODO: single threaded) -->
+The computations should take at most 34 CPU days.
+-->